-- After this date, students will not be able to submit and the submit button will disappear.
+- After this date, the submit button will be hidden, and students will not be able to submit.

-- A date needs to be entered here in order for the assignment to display on the teacher's Course overview block and in the Calendar.
-It will display when at least one student has submitted.
+- A date needs to be entered here for the assignment to display on the teacher's Course overview block and in the Calendar.
+It will show when at least one student has submitted.

 Here you can decide how you wish students to submit their work to you.

 Note: If Submission comments are enabled in Administration>Plugins>Activity modules>Assignment>Submission plugins, students will be able to add a note to their teacher on submitting work.
-If Anonymous (blind) marking is enabled, student comments display in the gradebook as from "Participant 01 etc" to avoid revealing identities.
+If Anonymous submissions are enabled, student comments display in the gradebook as from "Participant 01 etc" to avoid revealing identities.

 - Online text